-For Engineers, knowledge of Physics is essential to understand and transform the world around us.
+For engineers, knowledge of physics is essential to understand and transform the world around us.
 This course is designed for students in selected Engineering programs with no or little physics background.
 It focuses on illustrating and developing an understanding of the interplay between mathematics and physics in engineering.
-The course examines some of the core topics in physics essential for further studies in engineering such as Mechanics, Vibrations & Waves, Electricity & Magnetism, Fluids and Optics.
-It also includes a special unit on mathematical/computational modelling in physics.
+The course examines some of the core topics in physics essential for further studies in engineering such as Mechanics, Vibrations & Waves, Fluids and Optics.

-1. Apply the acquired knowledge of the basic principles of physics and mathematics to practical situations
+1. Explain the basic principles of physics and mathematics and how they apply to practical situations and engineering problems.

 - Mathematical Methods in Physics-Vectors

 This course has similarities to PHYS1150, PHYS1200, or PHYS1210.
 If you have successfully completed any of these courses you cannot enrol in this course.

 2 unit mathematics from the NSW HSC, or equivalent.

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 General Course Requirements: